weaviate/weaviate-io/developers/weaviate/search/image.md

 ## base64 nearImage search

-The most general way to search for similar images is to perform a [`nearImage`](../modules/retriever-vectorizer-modules/img2vec-neural.md#nearimage-search) search for the based64-encoded representation of the image.
-You can obtain this representation (a long string) using various programming language library functions or operating system commands:
+You can find similar images by performing a [`nearImage`](../modules/retriever-vectorizer-modules/img2vec-neural.md#nearimage-search) search for the based64-encoded representation of the image.

+You can obtain this representation (a long string) as below:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python">